 The results of each segment are measured by income (loss) from operations.
 Transactions between reportable segments primarily consist of sales of services rendered by our CenterWell segment, primarily pharmacy solutions, primary care, and home solutions, to our Insurance segment customers.
 Intersegment sales and expenses are recorded at fair value and eliminated in consolidation.
 Members served by our segments often use the same provider networks, enabling us in some instances to obtain more favorable contract terms with providers.
 Our segments also share indirect costs and assets.
-As a result, the profitability of each segment is interdependent.
-We allocate most operating expenses to our segments.
-Assets and certain corporate income and expenses are not allocated to the segments, including the portion of investment income not supporting segment operations, interest expense on corporate debt, and certain other corporate expenses.
+As a result, the profitability of each segment, including the portion of investment income not supporting segment operations, interest expense on corporate debt, and certain other corporate expenses.
 These items are managed at a corporate level.
 These corporate amounts are reported separately from our reportable segments and are included with intersegment eliminations.